 Before you do anything else, you should decide whether it’s possible to host your party on another day.
 You may need to make a few quick phone calls or texts to learn whether guests will still be available on your chosen date.
 If you decide that enough guests will be available for your rescheduled date, then immediately contact your entire guest list to inform them of the changed date and time.

-The answer to this question depends a lot on how many days your party will be postposed.
-If it’s a mere couple of days, you may be able to get away with a few quick last minute touch-ups to your home, since you had already deep cleaned it for the original scheduled date of your party.
+The answer to this question depends on how many days your party will be postponed.
+If it’s a mere couple of days, you may be able to get away with a few quick last minute touch-ups to your home, since you had already deep cleaned it for the originally scheduled date of your party.

 A quick run through with your vacuum to pick up any accumulated dust, crumbs or pet hair may be enough, with emphasis on the rooms in which you intend to entertain.
 As you’re vacuuming, bring along a cleaning cloth and water spritz bottle to wipe off any smudges you see on the glass or furniture.

-If the party has been rescheduled a week or more later, you may still get away with a light touch up if it’s not too far into the future.
+If the party has been rescheduled a week or more in the future, you may still get away with a light touch up if it’s not too far into the future.
 Pay attention to family habits and keep the clutter from building up.
 Use a duster to go over surfaces (without moving around too many items).
-You may have to mop the kitchen or other floor if pets and kids have created tracks in your home through normal traffic.
+You may have to mop the floor if pets and kids have created tracks in your home through normal traffic.

 Alternatively, you can embrace your messy home, your family, and all the smudges that accumulate and be confident that guests won’t really notice.
 After all, they’re visiting to be with you, not to judge you.
 As long as your home is comfortable and hygienic (no dirty piles of dishes in the sink), don’t worry about cleaning again.

-One of the best things you can do to make a party run more smoothly is pull out all of your serving pieces - platters, bowls, baskets, etc.
+One of the best things you can do to make a party run more smoothly is to pull out all of your serving pieces, including platters, bowls, baskets, etc.

 This may extend the life of your arrangement safely until the party.